jouros/gorestapi/README.md

 # gorestapi

-My personal Go playground
+My personal Go playground.

+REST api written in Go and K8s deployment.

-## K8s installation:
+## K8s installation

 This K8s cluster is crio version from my other repo.
 Platform is Ubuntu 20.04 + KVM